pillarjs/send/Readme.md

 ### Events

-The `SendStream` is an event emitter and will emeit the following events:
+The `SendStream` is an event emitter and will emit the following events:

   - `error` an error occurred `(err)`
   - `directory` a directory was requested